Frida Aasen Puts Booty On Show In Black Thong In New Photos

 Frida Aasen took to her Instagram page today to share a two-part update that’s racked up over 41,100 likes so far.
 She showed off her look from the back and from the side in black lingerie, and her slender physique was on full show.

-In the first part of the series, she stood with her feet together and her hands resting on her upper thighs.
-She angled her chin down and looked back at the camera with a sultry pout, and her blond locks were brushed around her shoulders and contrasted against her tanned body.
+In the first part of the series, Frida stood with her feet together and her hands resting on her upper thighs.
+She angled her chin down and looked back at the camera with a sultry pout.
+Her blond locks were brushed around her shoulders, contrasting against her tanned body.

-Her black bra had a classic cut and her bottoms had thong cut in the back.
+The model’s black bra had a classic cut and her bottoms had a thong cut in the back.
 She completed her look with a pair of fashionable black heels with ankle straps.
 These were embellished with sparkling white gems throughout, including on the back of her heels and by her toes.

-The photo captured the beauty from head-to-toe, and her bare booty and long legs were on display.
+The photo captured Frida from head to toe, and her bare booty and long legs were on display.
 She stood on a light wooden deck with a row of bamboo behind her.
 The skies were also partially visible, and it was a sunny day with light, wispy clouds.
-The photo also included a bokeh effect in the middle of the frame.
+The snap also included a bokeh effect in the middle of the frame.

-In the second snap, she crossed her arms in front of herself and stood with her right shoulder facing the camera.
-She propped out her left knee and gave another sultry pout.
+In the second snap, Frida crossed her arms and stood with her right shoulder facing the camera.
+She propped out her left knee and made another sultry pout.
 Her makeup application apparently included silver eyeshadow, matching liner on her lower lids, blush, and light pink lipstick.
-In addition, her bottoms appeared to be different in this shot, and the back featured a sheer fabric with a checkered design.
+In addition, her bottoms appeared to be different in this shot, as the back part featured a sheer fabric with a checkered design.

-Her many followers took to the comments section to share their thoughts on the update.
+Her many followers took to the comments section to share their thoughts on the post.

 “You are just so incredibly beautiful and stunning as always,” raved a supporter.